dave4477/mvcs-framework/README.md

 There are some utilities included, like an audio manager.
 For backwards compatibility I have used babel.

-To see how to bootstrap, look in main.js in the app folder.
+To see how to bootstrap, look in main.js in the app folder as an example.

 The basic principle is as follow:

 Load framework.
 The framework can be accessed through fw.
-Initialize your models, controllers and services, and optional views as an example.
+Initialize your models, controllers and services, and optional views.

 Models should extend <code>fw.core.ModelCore</code><br>
 Controllers should extend <code>fw.core.ControllerCore</code><br>